 Equation 1.Original (Livak) Relative Quantification Model.

 However, as illustrated in Assay Optimization and Validation, the efficiencies of reactions vary considerably and this can have a large impact on data.
 Therefore, the assumptions in Equation 1 were addressed (Equation 2)6, so that the differences in reaction efficiencies could be incorporated into the analyses.
-In this case, the amplification factor 2 is replaced by the actual efficiency of the PCR (as determined by a standard curve analysis; see Assay Optimization and Validation).
+In this case, the amplification factor 2 is replaced by the actual efficiency of the PCR (as determined by a standard curve analysis).

 Equation 2.Efficiency Adapted (Pfaffl) Relative Quantification Model